trampgeek/moodle-qtype_coderunner/ReadmeScratchpadUi.md

 ## Scratchpad UI
-The **Scratchpad UI** is an extension of the **Ace UI**:
+The **Scratchpad UI** is an extension to the **Ace UI**:
-- The Scratchpad UI is designed to allow the execution of code in the CodeRunner question in a manner similar to an IDE.
+- It is designed to allow the execution of code in the CodeRunner question in a manner similar to an IDE.
-- The Scratchpad UI contains two editor boxes, one on top of another, allowing users to enter and edit code in both.
+- It contains two editor boxes, one on top of another, allowing users to enter and edit code in both.

 By default, only the top editor is visible and the **Scratchpad Area**, which contains the bottom editor, is hidden.
 Clicking the **Scratchpad Button** shows the **Scratchpad Area**.